alexharri/website/posts/webgl-gradients.md

 }
 ```

 If we were to apply this as-is to our waves, each wave's blur would look identical.
-For the wave blurs to be distinct we'll need to apply an offset to <Gl>u_time</Gl>.
+For the wave blurs to be distinct we'll need to add an offset to <Gl>u_time</Gl>.

 Conveniently for us, we can reuse the same offset we calculated for the <Gl method>wave_noise</Gl> function: